 In January 1993, The Cedar hired Bill Kubeczko as Executive Director.
 For 15 years, he built The Cedar’s national reputation as a premier music room featuring international artists, national touring artists and local musicians – particularly in the folk and acoustic genres.

 In 2008 Kubeczko stepped down and longtime Cedar board member and Ryko Disc founder, Rob Simonds stepped into the Executive and Artistic Director roles.
-His time at the helm of The Cedar was marked by the return to fiscal health, the expansion of the depth and breadth of the music programming, and the institutionalization of the organization into the Cedar-Riverside neighborhood enabling a leadership role in reviving the rich musical tradition of the Somali immigrants that call Minneapolis their home.
+His time at the helm of The Cedar was marked by the return to fiscal health and the expansion of the depth and breadth of the music programming.

 Located in the heart of Cedar-Riverside, one of the most prolific neighborhoods for live music in Minneapolis, and the home to the largest Somali diaspora in the U.S., The Cedar plays a key role in maintaining the vibrancy and diversity of the Twin Cities’ arts scene.
 The Cedar supports innovative local artists, hosts international performers who may not otherwise visit Minnesota, brings communities together under a common appreciation for music, offers unique educational opportunities, and facilitates artist collaborations.
 Charitable funding allows The Cedar to maintain its mission-driven programming and to focus on initiatives that further accessibility and outreach, allowing us to expand our audiences and serve an increasingly diverse group of people.